okta/okta-oidc-ios/README.md

 ## Configuration Reference

-There are multiple ways you can configure this library to perform authentication into your application.
-You can create a new `plist` file with shared values or directly pass your configuration into the sign in method directly.
+Before start using this SDK, you have to configure it.
+To configure SDK create `OktaAuthConfig` object and assign it to  `OktaAuth.configuration`.
+There are multiple ways to create configuration object: you can provide either plist file either create configuration with dictionary.

 **Need a refresh token?**
 A refresh token is a special token that is used to generate additional access and ID tokens.
 Make sure to include the `offline_access` scope in your configuration to silently renew the user's session in your application!

 ### Property list

 The easiest way is to create a proptery list in your application's bundle.
-By default, this library checks for the existance of the file `Okta.plist`, however any property list file will suffice.
+By default, this library checks for the existance of the file `Okta.plist`.
+However any property list file can be used to create configuration object.
 Ensure one is created with the following fields:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>